Ralph Paget: Return to Europe

-While laying the groundwork for this eventual success, in 1907 Paget married his third cousin once removed, Louise Margaret Leila Wemyss Paget (1881–1958), daughter of General Sir Arthur Henry Fitzroy Paget.
-Later that year he was made a Companion of the Royal Victorian Order.
+While laying the groundwork for this eventual success, in 1907 Paget married his third cousin once removed, Louise Margaret Leila Wemyss Paget (1881–1958), daughter of General Sir Arthur Paget.
+Later that year he was made a Commander of the Royal Victorian Order.

 In 1908 he was seriously considered for the position of British Ambassador to the German Empire in succession to Frank Lascelles.
-Instead he was dispatched to Munich to become the Minister Resident in the Kingdom of Bavaria and the Kingdom of Württemberg, where his workload was relatively light as all major diplomatic intercourse taking place at the consulate in Berlin.
+Instead he was dispatched to Munich to become the Minister Resident in the Kingdom of Bavaria and the Kingdom of Württemberg, where his workload was relatively light as all major diplomatic intercourse took place at the consulate in Berlin.

 In recognition of his services in Siam, Paget was promoted Knight Commander of the Order of Saint Michael and Saint George in the King's Birthday Honours for 1909 and knighted.

 Despite being popular in his new position, Paget managed to alienate the Permanent Under-Secretary back in Whitehall, Sir Charles Hardinge with his "mild" reports.
 He would only be able to return to work at the Foreign Office in 1913, when Hardinge had been ennobled and made Viceroy of India.
-In July 1910 Paget was appointed Envoy Extraordinary and Minister Plenipotentiary to the Kingdom of Serbia, being succeeded in Munich by Sir Vincent Corbett.
+In July 1910, Paget was appointed Envoy Extraordinary and Minister Plenipotentiary to the Kingdom of Serbia, being succeeded in Munich by Sir Vincent Corbett.

-George V, wrote a letter to the Prince Regent of Bavaria personally informing him of Sir Ralph's departure from Germany.
+George V wrote a letter to the Prince Regent of Bavaria personally informing him of Sir Ralph's departure from Germany.
 News of Paget's promotion to Minister to Serbia was announced in The Times on 5 August 1910.